-Table 1.3: Managerial level of the respondents
+Table 1.3: Managerial level of the resp

 From the above table, it is revealed that 262 (48.52%) of the respondents were in the junior level and 278 (51.48%) of the respondents were senior level.
+This shows that automobile companies are influenced by senior level employees.